Ground Crew Project

-The Ground Crew Project is a UFO religion begun in the 1980s and based in California and Hawaii which later split into the Ground Crew and the Planetary Activation Organisation.
-It was founded in California by Sheldan Nidle who began to post it online in 1996, and is now an online religion.
-It is an optimistic religious ufology that believes the Earth is on the verge of a cosmic transformation which was expected to happen as the Earth apparently made its passage through the high energy properties of a ‘photon belt’ in the 1990s.
-The religion's aim is to prepare humanity for large-scale, first contact between Earth and the “Galactic Federation”, claimed to be an extraterrestrial organisation which will help in the supposed transformation.
+The Ground Crew Project is a UFO religion based in the United States.
+It was founded in the 1980s by Sheldan Nidle, moved operations online in 1996, and later split into the "Ground Crew" and "Planetary Activation Organisation".
+It has been described as an optimistic UFO religious group that believes the Earth is on the verge of a cosmic transformation.
+According to adherents, such a transformation was expected to happen as the Earth passed through the high energy properties of a "photon belt" in the 1990s.
+Members say the religion's aim is to prepare humanity for large-scale, first contact between Earth and the "Galactic Federation", which they claimed is an extraterrestrial organization which will help in the supposed transformation.
 Members of the group are being prepared to play key roles as intermediaries between the claimed extraterrestrials and the population of Earth.
-After failed predictions, the contact is now believed to happen “as soon as possible” and the ground crew are to actively help in ‘raising’ mankind beforehand.
+Even after failed predictions, the group believes contact will happen "as soon as possible" and they must assist in 'raising' mankind beforehand.